How to play poker? What are the different types of poker?

-Getting the hang of this game can be a little difficult as it blends five different types of poker.
+Getting the hang of this game can be a little difficult as it blends five different poker types.
 To master a game like HORSE, you must know how the five variants of poker are played.

 How to Play

 - All the variants are played according to their rules.
-All the games are fixed limits, so the stakes are uniform across the variants.
+All the games are fixed pot limit, so the stakes are uniform across the variants.

-- The games follow the sequence of the acronym, that is, you play Hold’em first, followed by Omaha, then Razz, and so on.
+- The games follow the acronym’s sequence: you play Hold’em first, followed by Omaha, then Razz, and so on.

 - The game changes after each orbit of the game.